E. Christopher Clark

 - Developed the “Advanced Short Fiction Seminar” course from scratch and revised it based on feedback from the curriculum committee.

-- Developed the online version of the “Introduction to Creative Writing” course, refocusing course content previously used in the classroom setting for Web delivery.
+- Developed online versions of the courses “Introduction to Creative Writing” and the “Art and Craft of Short Fiction,” refocusing course content previously used in the classroom setting for Web delivery.

 - Developed and taught a class on Andre Dubus’ short story “Townies” that focuses on bridges and crossings as a central metaphor, and on the use of the compare/contrast technique in building a piece of fiction.